jansabbe/jansabbe.github.io/_posts/2018-04-08-big-bang-releases.md

 A big part of strangling the legacy system, is syncing data.
 When you change something in the new system, you will probably need to update something in the legacy system.
 Vice versa, if a user updates something in the legacy system, you'll need to notify the new system.
 In the next section we'll dive deeper in this aspect.

 Avoid cutting inside the legacy system itself.
 That's where the dragons and unexpected behaviors are.
 Stay around the edges.
 As far as the legacy system is concerned, the new system is just another user.
 It doesn't even need to "know" it has less responsibilities.
+Some legacy screens might no longer be in use, but you don't need to spend the effort deleting them.

 ![Step 4](/public/images/big_bang_releases/step4_strangulation.jpg)